 This listing gives the statutory, regulatory, and administrative cites for each of the home care programs, along with leading caselaw.

 The United Hospital Fund published, in May 2009, a comprehensive report on Medicaid long-term care programs in New York, which serve 247,000 Medicaid beneficiaries each month and account for roughly one quarter of all Medicaid spending.
 An Overview of Medicaid Long-Term Care Programs in New York.
 The report provides an excellent portrait of each program's demographics, usage, and function, using September 2007 as a snapshot.

 This chart summarizes some of the key differences between the programs.

-FAIR HEARINGS -- Hearings are often required to obtain an increase in hours of personal care/home attendant services or Managed Long Term Care services, to contest denials of applications based on the alleged need for a "higher level of care," etc. Many fair hearing decisions are posted by advocates on the Online Resource Center on the Western New York Law Center website.
+- Some earlier decisions, as well as pertinent recent ones, are posted by advocates on the Online Resource Center on the Western New York Law Center website.
 For access, register and "log in" and select "Fair Hearings" tab to access the database.
 The database is partly searchable -- by keywords used by advocates when the post decisions, but not by the entire decision.

-This article was authored by the Evelyn Frank Legal Resources Program of Selfhelp Community Services, Inc.
+This article was authored by the Evelyn Frank Legal Resources Program of New York Legal Assistance Group.